ecssiah/libgdx-and-jruby/README.md

       ...

-When you need to refer to an object within a namespace you use the :: operator to access it.
+When you need to refer to an object within another namespace you use the :: operator to access it.
 C::WTB is the "World to Box" conversion factor that is used in Box2d to get the units right.
-This is also how you access a subclass when importing from java.
+This is also how you access a subclass or an enum when importing from java.

     java_import com.badlogic.gdx.Input::Keys

 You can also access a java class directly.
-I used this in the case of the libGdx Array class, because otherwise it will bark at you about trying to redefine the Array that is included from Java if try and use it in the general namespace by importing it.
+I used this in the case of the libGdx Array class, because otherwise it will bark at you about trying to redefine the Array that is included from Java.

     frameTiles = Java::ComBadLogicUtils::Array.new

 You remove all the periods and use CamelCase to access the class directly without importing.
+I have no idea why they embraced the Camel here.
 If you needed to use it numerous times you could just create an alias for it using Ruby to avoid the warning.
-I find I rarely need to rely on a Java collection instead of a Ruby array.
+I find I rarely need to rely on a Java collection though.

       ...